-7.1 The Governing body will monitor the whole school approach to reducing and preventing bullying by ensuring that adequate time is allocated to bullying in the curriculum, the IMPACT programme (THS) and the PSHEE curriculum.
+7.1 The Governing body will monitor the whole School approach to reducing and preventing bullying by ensuring that adequate time is allocated to bullying in the curriculum, the IMPACT programme (THS) and the PSHEE curriculum.
 All instances of bullying, and the action taken following an incident are recorded in a central log and CPOMS, with each incident categorised as cyberbullying, discriminatory, homophobic, physical, prejudice, racist or verbal bullying.
 Incidents are monitored by the Deputy Head Pastoral (THS) and the DSL (CS) and the Governor for Safeguarding in order to identify patterns.
 The Headmistress/Head of Carrdus will be kept informed of all incidents and patterns that are noted.

-Written by Deputy Head (Pastoral): September 2022

-Approved by Education & Welfare Committee: 19th October 2022

-Updated by Deputy Head (Pastoral): February 2023 Upated by Deputy Head (Pastoral): September 2023
+Reviewed by Deputy Head (Pastoral): September 2024 Reviewed by Deputy Head (Pastoral): February 2023 Approved by Education & Welfare Committee: October 2022 Reviewed by Deputy Head (Pastoral): September 2022 Approved by Chair of Governors: August 2021 Reviewed by Deputy Head (Pastoral): August 2020 Approved by Chair of Governors: September 2019

-RELATED: INFORMATION & COMMUNICATION TECHNOLOGY POLICY AND CYBERSECURITY PROTOCOL
+APPENDIX 1 - CYBERBULLYING

-"Cyberbullying is bullying that takes place using electronic technology.
-Electronic technology includes devices and equipment such as mobile phones, computers, and tablets as well as communication Tools including social media sites, text messages, chat, and websites."
+'Cyberbullying is bullying that takes place using electronic technology.
+Electronic technology includes devices and equipment such as mobile phones, computers, and tablets as well as communication Tools including social media sites, text messages, chat, and websites.'
+US Federal Government

 Cyberbullying or online bullying can be defined as the use of technologies by an individual or by a group of people to deliberately and repeatedly upset someone else.